 This is not the first time that this administration has come down on the side of the privacy abusers rather than on the side of those whose privacy is being abused.
 To this administration, details of one's personal life, including religious or political views, sexual practices, maybe even medical history are fair game for exploitation by anyone with the money.
 They claim that voluntary programs will protect us from the abuses of the database industry.
 They must be on another planet, if not another universe.
 They argue against legal penalties.
 There are no other risks to the data abusers other than the remote possibility that some abused individual will have the gumption to sue for the few dollars that the courts might award them for "actual damages."
 The Clinton administration pretends to think that the billion dollar business of knowing you better than you know yourself will protect your rights.
 I'd say what I really think about this but my editor would undoubtedly cut the adjectives.

-It’s a mixed blessing that Congress has more than 50 bills introduced to protect the privacy of Internet users.
+Its a mixed blessing that Congress has more than 50 bills introduced to protect the privacy of Internet users.
 Although it is good to see that someone in Washington understands reality behind the grave concern for individual rights that big business repeatedly demonstrates, most of congress lives in a clue-free zone when it comes to technical realities.
 I fully expect some congresscritter to introduce legislation to postpone the Y2K deadline.
 But I do hope that something will come out of Congress's that works better than the administration's plan to prey to the tooth fairy.

 disclaimer: Some people say that Harvard has too many clues for the good of others but this rant is my own.